 Daily recreation is important to a well-rounded individual.
 Our daily schedule allows time for everyone to spend being active.
-On campus activities include, basketball, volleyball, football, running, weightlifting, and general exercise.
+On campus activities include basketball, football, running, archery, weights and general exercise.
 With over 900 acres and a beautiful spring fed creek time is spent with hiking and swimming as weather permits.

-Off campus activities include: camping, fishing, ropes courses and numerous field trips to places such as Civil War battlefields, museums, local dam/power plant, parks, and many more.
+OOff campus activities include: camping, fishing, ropes courses and numerous field trips to places such as Civil War battlefields, museums, local dam/power plant, parks, and much more.

 Integration with Local Youth Groups

 The importance of good peer relationships cannot be highlighted enough.
-The reality of students stay here is that he will return home and back into stressful peer relationships.
+The reality of a student’s stay here is that he will return home and back into stressful peer relationships.
 Today’s society pushes peer relationships in directions that are not always the best or most productive.

 Students here have the chance to speak at churches around the state and in other countries.
 Our students have been involved in small street outreaches as well as large events drawing thousands.

-The results of sharing with others the change in their life are powerful moments of growth ion a person.
+The results of sharing with others the change in their life are powerful moments of growth in a person.
 We want every student to experience this during their stay here.

-The Teen Challenge Center in Kigali Rwanda was actually founded by the students here at Brush Creek and Teen Challenge of Oklahoma in the fall of 2013.
+The students here at Brush Creek and Teen Challenge of Oklahoma helped find the Teen Challenge Center in Kigali in the fall of 2013.
 Working with a Pastor in Kigali, the groundwork was laid and today the ministry is thriving in that nation.
 This trip includes working closely with the staff and students of Rwanda Teen Challenge.
-During our trip in the fall of 2014 our staff and students also traveled into Burundi to the capital of Bujumbura and not only spoke at a church of 3500 people but had an audience with the vice president where we shared about Teen Challenge and shared personal testimonies.
+It begins with a strong lesson in cultural awareness of the people of Rwanda.
+During our trip in the fall of 2014, our staff and students also traveled into Burundi to the capital of Bujumbura and not only spoke at a church of 3500 people but had an audience with the vice president where we shared about Teen Challenge and shared personal testimonies.
 This meeting resulted in the government of Burundi pursuing Teen Challenge to open a center in Burundi.
 Our students become world changers!